nixworks/public/news/2011/02/13/53rd-grammy-awards-pdave-haywood-josh-kear-charles-kelley-and-hillary-scott-wins-the-grammy-award-for-song-of-the-year-for-the-song-need.md

 ### [2011-02-13](/news/2011/02/13/index.md)

-# 53rd Grammy Awards: Dave Haywood, Josh Kear, Charles Kelley and Hillary Scott wins the Grammy Award for Song of the Year for the song "Need You Now" performed by Lady Antebellum.
+# 53rd Grammy Awards:Dave Haywood, Josh Kear, Charles Kelley and Hillary Scott wins the Grammy Award for Song of the Year for the song "Need You Now" performed by Lady Antebellum.